 Income tax adjustments.
 Generally, you cannot adjust amounts reported as income tax withheld in a prior calendar year unless it is to correct an administrative error.
 An administrative error occurs if the amount you entered on the return is not the amount you actually withheld.
-See Circular A.
+See section 9 of Circular A.